 - Tooth Erosion: Tooth erosion involves the gradual loss of enamel due to factors like acidic foods and beverages, excessive consumption of carbonated drinks, and acid reflux.
 This can lead to weakened teeth, sensitivity, dental diseases and changes in tooth appearance.

 It is important to note that maintaining a consistent, good oral hygiene routine, scheduling regular dental check-ups, and adopting a healthy lifestyle can help prevent or address these common dental health issues – or more serious ones like oral cancer.
-If you would like an consultation on your oral health problems, gum line reviews or how to maintain proper oral hygiene and overall health, contact our Aria Dental Patient Services team to book an appointment or regular dental checkups.
+If you would like a consultation on your oral health problems, gum line reviews or how to maintain proper oral hygiene and overall health, contact our Aria Dental Patient Services team to book an appointment or regular dental checkups.

-To find out more information about oral health tips, dental procedures for diabetics and how to prevent misleading prices online visit our other pages or you can research more on dental and craniofacial research on oral health topics.
+To find out more information about oral health tips, dental procedures for diabetics and how to prevent misleading prices online visit our other pages, or you can research more on dental and craniofacial research on oral health topics.